MASD-Project/dogen/README.md

 thesis](https://uhra.herts.ac.uk/handle/2299/25708), which we did so successfully.
 The current major milestone is to sync up the source code with the latest version of the theoretical framework, as laid out in the thesis.
-In other words, our focus is /not/ on producing a fully polished tool, ready for end users to deploy on industrial scale projects.
+In other words, our focus is _not_ on producing a fully polished tool, ready for end users to deploy on industrial scale projects.
 If, for whatever reason you still want to go ahead and use it, bear in mind the following: